docarray/docarray/README.md

 <!-- start support-pitch -->
 ## Support
-- Join our [Slack community](https://jina.ai/slack) and chat with other community members about ideas.
+- Join our [Discord server](https://discord.gg/WaMp6PVPgR) and chat with other community members about ideas.

 > DocArray is a trademark of LF AI Projects, LLC